When to visit the vet?

 Diagnosis

-X-rays of the affected joints can help identify typical changes such as joint space narrowing and cartilage erosions.
+X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. images of the affected joints can help identify typical changes such as narrowing of the joint space and erosions of the cartilage.
 In addition, ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations and magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
 It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. can be used to obtain more detailed information about the condition of the joints.

-Laboratory tests include blood tests to check for inflammatory markers and autoantibodies that may indicate an immune-mediated disease.
-A joint fluid analysis can also be performed to detect inflammatory changes directly in the affected joint.
+Laboratory tests include blood tests to check inflammatory markerInflammatory markers are substances in the blood that increase in concentration when there are inflammatory conditions in the body.
+They help with the diagnosis and monitoring of inflammatory conditions in dogs and cats. and autoantibodies that may indicate an immune-mediated disease.
+A synovial fluid analysis can also be performed to detect inflammatory changes directly in the affected joint.

 Therapy

-In addition, immunosuppressants can be used to dampen the overactive immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
+ImmunosuppressionImmunosuppression is a state of reduced activity or effectiveness of the immune system.
+In dogs and cats, immunosuppression can occur naturally or be caused by certain medications, diseases, or medical treatments. can also be used to dampen the overactive immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
 It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..
-These drugs are important to prevent the progressionProgression refers to the advancement or worsening of a disease over time.
+These medications are important to prevent progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of joint damage.
 In some cases, the veterinarian may also prescribe corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
 They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. to treat acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. flare-ups of the disease.

 In addition to drug therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can be helpful to maintain joint mobility and prevent muscle atrophyMuscle atrophy is the loss of muscle mass that can be caused by inactivity, malnutrition, or certain diseases.
 In dogs and cats, muscle atrophy can occur due to chronic diseases, aging, or after prolonged immobilization..
-A balanced diet and supplements containing omega-3 fatty acids and glucosamine can also be supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease..
+A balanced diet and supplements containing omega-3 fatty acids and glucosamine can also provide support.

 Prognosis and follow-up care

 However, the disease can be chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. and often requires lifelong treatment and monitoring.
 Without appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., severe joint damage can occur, which can significantly limit the dog’s mobility and reduce its quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., severe joint damage can occur, significantly limiting the dog’s mobility and reducing its quality of life.

 Prevention

-Since the exact cause of erosive, immune-mediated polyarthritis is often multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
-In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems., there is no specific preventive measure that can completely prevent the disease.
-However, some general measures can reduce the risk of developing the disease.
+Because the exact cause of erosive, immune-mediated polyarthritis is often multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
+In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems., there is no specific prevention measure that can completely prevent the disease.
+However, some general measures can reduce the risk of developing it.

 A balanced diet and a healthy weight can help support joint health and avoid overstressing them.
 Regular exercise is also important to maintain joint function, but should be adapted to the needs of the dog to avoid overexertion.